Rehearsal and Performance Guidelines

 CCM Ushering FAQ

-After checking in with the House Manager, they will either have you stuff programs or prepare the house for the show.
-We generally open the house at 30 minutes prior to the start of the performance.
-Most commonly, ushers are assigned to tear tickets, hand out programs, greet our guests, and help them to their seats.
-At the start of the performance, the House Manager will give you further instructions.
-We usually do not need ushers for intermission and will ask you to be back for the end of the show to help clean up the hall.
-To receive ushering credit, you must sign out with the House Manager.
+After checking in with the House Manager, they will give you an introduction to the venue and an explanation of the job and the performance that evening.
+House usually opens 15-30 minutes prior to the start of the performance.
+Most commonly, ushers scan tickets, direct our patrons to program boards, greet our guests, and help them to their seats.
+We also need ushers for intermission, if there is one, and always for the end of the show to help clean up the hall.
+To receive ushering credit, you must sign in and out with the House Manager.

 CCM and UC Operations Contact Information